ulsdevteam/islandora_digital_workflow/docs/Permissions.md

 The **Create collection** link displays to users with the Islandora module &quot;Create child collection&quot; permission.

+The **Submit a Digitization Request** link is first dependant on the optional modules being installed, but further constrained by the &quot;Create digitization requests&quot; permission.

 The **Create batch** link displays to users with &quot;Create new digital workflow batches&quot; permission.

 The **Reports** link is only visible to users who have the &quot;Run reports&quot; permission.